ZackWilde27/VulkanGameEngine/GameDocs.md

 <br>

-### PlayLooping3D(filename, position, attenuationModel, minDistance, maxDistance)
+### PlayLooping3D(filename, position, attenuationModel, minDistance, maxDistance) -> Sound
 The same as PlaySimple3D except the sound will loop indefinitely

 <br>

-### PlayComplex3D(filename, position, attenuationModel, minDistance, maxDistance, delayMilliseconds, playTimeMilliseconds, volume, pitch, pan, loop)
+### PlayComplex3D(filename, position, attenuationModel, minDistance, maxDistance, delayMilliseconds, playTimeMilliseconds, volume, pitch, pan, loop) -> Sound
 The first set of parameters are the same as PlaySimple3D, and the rest are the same as PlayComplex2D

 <br>

-### AttachToThingSimple(filename, thing, attenuationModel, minDistance, maxDistance)
+### AttachToThingSimple(filename, thing, attenuationModel, minDistance, maxDistance) -> Sound
 These functions are the same as Play___3D, except instead of a static point that can't move it'll attach to a Thing, so when the thing moves, the sound will move with it

 <br>

-### AttachToThingLooping(filename, thing, attenuationModel, minDistance, maxDistance)
+### AttachToThingLooping(filename, thing, attenuationModel, minDistance, maxDistance) -> Sound

 <br>

-### AttachToThingComplex(filename, thing, attenuationModel, minDistance, maxDistance, delayMilliseconds, playTimeMilliseconds, volume, pitch, pan, loop)
+### AttachToThingComplex(filename, thing, attenuationModel, minDistance, maxDistance, delayMilliseconds, playTimeMilliseconds, volume, pitch, pan, loop) -> Sound

 <br>